gweidart/alpha-evm-dex-bot/README.md

 "false" : the bot uses native token (KCS / ETH / MATIC / BNB / FTM / MATIC)  to trade.
  	You only need to hold this native token
-"true" : bot uses the BASE pair you've entered below
+"true" : bot uses the BASE pair you've entered.

 	Please note:
 		By using this option, the bot needs to route your transaction through several routes